npx create-stackbit-app@latest

 Open http://localhost:8090/_stackbit

 in your browser.
-This will redirect you straight to the Netlify Create editor showing your local site.
+This will redirect you straight to Visual Editor editor showing your local site.
 You can bookmark this URL if you want.

 You can now highlight elements, make content changes that will get reflected in your local files, or make code changes locally and see them reflected immediately.
 That's all there is to it!